 These pieces of scuba gear are the basics of what you’ll need to go diving safely.
 You’ll find dozens of options for each of these pieces, which is why we’ve created a guide to help you learn how you should pick your scuba gear!

 Scuba Gear: What It Is and How to Pick

 If you want to pick the best scuba gear available, then you have to understand how each piece works and what the purpose is.
 Everybody has different preferences and body shapes that fit different types of scuba gear, so it’s vital that you find what works best for you.
-Check out our Recommended Gear pages, but also keep an eye out for special sales from our partner.
+Check out our Recommended Gear pages.

 If you’re looking for scuba gear, then one of the first things you’ll think about is probably a snorkel.
 These are simple, curved tubes that help you breathe while you’re at the surface of the water, and they’re great options if you enjoy floating on the water and enjoying the scenery.
 And in this day of rapidly communicable viral diseases such as COVID-19 and influenza, borrowing or renting a snorkel no longer seems like a good idea.